LAS Guidelines for Lecturer Promotion

 - Other materials related to lecturer duties not specified above

-- Examples of student outcomes (e.g., student awards, publications, performance on common exams or at the next level of instruction, major projects undertaken by students, letters from students describing the impact of the course, etc.)
+- Examples of student outcomes such as student awards, publications, performance on common exams or at the next level of instruction, major projects undertaken by students can be included.
+Spontaneous communications from students that speak directly to the lecturer’s impact may be included, however, solicitation of student letters or feedback on the lecturer’s performance is not allowed.

 - List and description (no more than one page) of any curricular, pedagogical or teaching innovations or contributions made by the candidate